pivotal-cf/docs-rabbitmq-staging/README.md

 If the documentation is meant to be target several released versions, then you'll need to create a Pull Request for each individual minor version.

+### Partials

+Cross-product partials for **RabbitMQ for Pivotal CF ** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-services-partials) repo to allow for versioning.

+Previously, these partials were sourced from the v018.x branch of the On Demand Service Broker SDK and did not support versions.

 ### Releasing a New Minor Version

 Since **master** is the latest and greatest documentation, the process would be to cut a **x.x-live** branch for the version that **master** was targeting during that time.
 A corresponding section in **config.yml** in the [docs-book-pcfservices][docs-book-pcfservices] repository would also need to be made.